Russell Mulcahy: Music videos

-Mulcahy soon found that he was in demand as a music video director, and made a number of successful film clips for bands from Australia and New Zealand, including Dragon, Hush and AC/DC, and the classic music video for The Saints' "(I'm) Stranded" (1976).
+Mulcahy soon found that he was in demand as a music video director, and made a number of successful film clips for bands from Australia and New Zealand, including Dragon, Hush and AC/DC, and the music video for the Saints' "(I'm) Stranded" (1976).

-Tony Hogarth from Woods Records sent Mulcahy to England to do a video for a punk band in Birmingham.
+Tony Hogarth from Wizard Records sent Mulcahy to England to do a video for a punk band in Birmingham.
 It was well received and Mulcahy decided to stay on in the country.
-He joined Jon Roseman Productions International and made successful music videos for several noted British pop acts—his early UK credits included Culture Club, The Human League, The Stranglers, XTC's "Making Plans for Nigel" (1979), the Sex Pistols and Paul McCartney.
+He joined Jon Roseman Productions International and made successful music videos for several noted British pop acts—his early UK credits included Culture Club, the Human League, the Stranglers, XTC's "Making Plans for Nigel" (1979), the Sex Pistols and Paul McCartney.

-He directed The Vapors' hit "Turning Japanese" (1980) and his landmark video for The Buggles' "Video Killed the Radio Star" (1979) which became the first music video played on MTV in 1981.
-Mulcahy recalled "Nobody knew the impact that the video would have and how timely it was when we were shooting it.
-We went into the video with no concept of what it was going to do...
-It was a one day shoot.
+He directed the Vapors' hit "Turning Japanese" (1980) and his landmark video for the Buggles' "Video Killed the Radio Star" (1979) which became the first music video played on MTV in 1981.
+Mulcahy recalled, "Nobody knew the impact that the video would have and how timely it was when we were shooting it.
+We went into the video with no concept of what it was going to do....
+It was a one-day shoot.
 I just had this idea of it being set in a strange laboratory, with a girl coming down a tube on a wire."

 In 1978, he went to the United States (for Roseman) and directed videos for The Cryers and Candi Staton - where he first used the "jump cut" - under producer Paul Flattery.
-Other Mulcahy innovations included spot color, body painting, glass matte shots and faux widescreen aspect ratio (first used on his Ultravox and Rod Stewart videos) which have all become standards for the genre.
+Other Mulcahy innovations included spot colour, body painting, glass matte shots and faux widescreen aspect ratio (first used on his Ultravox and Rod Stewart videos) which have all become standards for the genre.

 Mulcahy was a friend of Richard Branson and had done videos for Virgin Records.
 Branson had an idea for making a film about Derek and Clive and hired Mulcachy to shoot one of their albums over two nights.
 This became Derek and Clive Get the Horn (1979), Mulcahy's first feature.